Skip to content

 Once installed, the server can run on a private network.
 However, the following network access are recommended:

-- for server mainteners: upgrades and reports to a monitor server
+• for server maintainers: upgrades and reports to a monitor server

-- through the VidjilNet consortium (http://www.vidjil.net), the team in Lille may help local server mainteners in some monitoring, maintenance and upgrade tasks, provided a SSH access can be arranged, possibly over VPN.
+• through the VidjilNet consortium, the team may help local server maintainers in some monitoring, maintenance and upgrade tasks, provided a SSH access can be arranged, possibly over VPN.

 Before installation⚓︎